andyfoster/99BottlesOfOOP/notes/notes.md

 - **Setup** Create the specific environment required for the test.
 - **Do** Perform the action to be tested.
 - **Verify** Confirm the result is as expected.

+## Understanding Transformations

+In the "Transformation Priority Premise" (a blog post that you are urged to scan), Martin defines transformations as "simple operations that change the behavior of code."
+Not only does he describe a set of transformations that move code from more specific to more generic, he arranges these transformations in "priority" order, from simpler to more complex.

+He asserts that **when a problem can be solved with any one of several transformations, the transformation with the highest priority is simplest and therefore best.**

+As was stated in the previous section, as tests get more specific, code should become more generic.
+Code becomes more generic by becoming more abstract.

+One way to make code more abstract is to DRY it out, that is, to extract duplicate bits of code into a single method, to give that method a name, and then to refer to the code by this new name.
+DRYing out code removes the duplication and thus reduces its overall size.

+As you’ve seen, when working towards Shameless Green, it makes sense sometimes to eliminate duplication and other times to retain it.
+The Shameless Green solution is optimized to be straightforward and intention-revealing, and it doesn’t much concern itself with changeability or future maintenance.
+The goal is to use green to maximize your understanding of the problem and to unearth all available information before committing to abstractions.

+## Case(Switch) vs If/Else

+Use of if / elsif implies that each subsequent condition varies in a meaningful way.
+Because elsif is often used to test wildly different conditions, future readers will feel obliged to closely examine each one.

+In contrast, use of case implies that every condition checks for equality against an explicit value.
+While it’s true that the when clause supports more complicated operations, the form above is most common and is the one your readers will expect.
+Readers of case statements expect conditions to be fundamentally the same.